Community Events

 Cherish the Chetco

 Cherish the Chetco is a river cleanup event that offers multiple ways for you to help us keep the river and its banks clean and pristine.
+We will offer a river float, fun educational watershed activities, and free lunch for participants!

 If you don’t wish to kayak, you’re also welcome to pick up trash at any particular location you’d like.
-We will have supplies (trash bags, gloves, trash pickers) at the check-in station at Alfred A. Loeb State Park.

 Experience the Elk